 The Lido Market is the buffet on Holland America.
 It’s just like your typical cruise buffet with the different stations: meat carving, create your own pasta, make your own crepes or omelettes at breakfast, sweets & ice cream, and more.
 But, there’s a twist.
 One of my favorite elements to this buffet was that it was NOT SELF-SERVE!!!!!!
 How many times have you been on a cruise and watched people enter without using the hand sanitizer at the door, or coughed/sneezed into their hand and go back to get another plate and then they’re touching the serving spoons and tongs with their gross hand?
 Or someone takes too much food on their plate and you watch half of it get wasted because they can’t finish it?

-In the Lido Market, the crew working at the stations ask you what you want, and they fill up your plate with just the right amount and there is no need to deal with much food waste (hey, maybe you tried something that wasn’t your cup of tea.
-It happens) or touching unsanitary serving utensils.
+In the Lido Market, the crew working at the stations ask you what you want.
+They fill up your plate with just the right amount and there is no need to deal with much food waste.
+(Hey, maybe you tried something that wasn’t your cup of tea.
+It happens) No touching unsanitary serving utensils!
 However, there are pre-portioned small plates and desserts available that you can help yourself to, and you can still pick out your own fruit and bread.